OLATHE EAST! Let's SOUND OUR BEST and LOOK OUR BEST!

 •Storm jacket (only checked out if required by weather)

-· Black dress shoes for both guys and girls.
+· Black dress shoes for all.
 This can be handled individually, there will not be any type of group order.
 However, black tennis shoes are not acceptable.

-· All male members will be required to order a tux shirt and black bow tie.
-A group order will be placed through the school, and each male member will be required to pay for their own.
+· Tux shirt and black bow tie for those wearing a concert tux.
+A group order will be placed through the school, and members will be required to pay for their own.
 If they still own a suitable tux shirt and black bow tie from middle school that still fits they may use that one instead of ordering a new one.